-6 Reasons for a CRM
+6 Reasons Why You Need a CRM

-4. To Find More Sales Opportunities among Existing Leads and Accounts.
 We all know that the best new customer is the one you already have.
 Well, a CRM offers enhanced analytics of sales opportunities from your existing leads and customer base.
 Combine this with its ability to communicate 1:1 with more people effectively, and you can see that a CRM is a genuine revenue driver.

 Need a better link between the Sales and Marketing teams?
 Between the Sales leadership, Area managers and reps?
 When positioned correctly, a CRM can enhance trust and cooperation between management and staff.

-Is a CRM right for you?
+Which CRM right for you?